 ReDim Preserve ArrayIndex(1 To 3, 1 To 2)

-- So this is similar to the preceding piece of code, this one runs through the “ArrayIndex” array once more following the removal of the third column.
+- This is similar to the preceding piece of code, this one runs through the “ArrayIndex” array once more following the removal of the third column.
 The components are combined into a new string variable called “MsgBox2,” and the “MsgBox” method is used to display the complete string in a message box.

 For i = LBound(ArrayIndex, 1) To UBound(ArrayIndex, 1)